MohanH99/UI-Chart/README.md

 # UI-Chart
-Build a Chart App with Angular with sample JSON.
+Build a Chart App with Angular using sample JSON.
 UI with elements :- Pie Chart , Stack Bar Chart , Area Chart